 - i.
 Compensation, re-sit and repeat claims in accordance with UniSey policies and procedures, - ii.
 Round results up or down to whole numbers, - iii.
-Adjust marks or award a higher classification of award for individual students where there is good reason in line with specific internal programme regulations.
+Adjust marks or award a higher classification of award for individual students where there is good reason, in line with specific internal programme regulations and UniSey's Assessment Guidelines and Procedures.